What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Illumination Perception and Adaption Tasks. }} Accurate perception of illumination allows automatic activation of night mode without driver intervention and adaption of headlight beam patterns based on road conditions, contributing to improved road safety while minimizing glare for other road users \cite{9449667}.
+Accurate perception of illumination allows automatic activation of night mode without driver intervention and adaptation of headlight beam patterns based on road conditions, contributing to improved road safety while minimizing glare for other road users \cite{9449667}.
 Meanwhile, significant research attention has focused on robust perception algorithms against adverse illumination conditions \cite{9011028}, such as semantic segmentation in low light environments \cite{9784832, darkzurich}, nighttime pedestrian detection \cite{NightOwls}, and traffic sign recognition in intense sun glare \cite{Glare}.
 Under such conditions, sensor performance is often compromised by multiple degradation factors, including underexposure, increased noise, reduced color fidelity, and motion blur \cite{9784832}.

-\textbf{\textit{Illumination Perception and Adaption Datasets. }} Existing datasets primarily focus on nighttime scenarios.
-Some datasets are created using simulators, such as Synthesiscarla \cite{9784832}, or are synthesized by applying algorithmic transformation of daytime images, such as Cyclecity \cite{9784832}, due to the annotation cost needed to build an accurate and effective low-illumination dataset of real scenes \cite{9784832}.
-However, real-world datasets remain crucial to record authentic lighting conditions and validate model performance under genuine nighttime conditions, such as the aforementioned ACDC \cite{ACDC}, which focuses on adverse weather conditions.
-In this section, more real-life datasets, NightDriving \cite{NightDriving}, DarkZurich \cite{darkzurich}, NightCity \cite{nightcity}, will be analyzed, while NightOwls \cite{NightOwls} will be examined in the pedestrian detection section due to its specific focus.
-Meanwhile, glare from the sun that can cause temporary blindness and impair vision sensors \cite{Glare} is also explored by several datasets, such as Glare \cite{Glare} that will be discussed in the traffic sign detection section considering its essential task.
+Existing datasets focus primarily on nighttime scenarios.
+Since constructing an accurate and effective low-illumination dataset of real-world scenes requires costly annotation \cite{9784832}, some datasets are created using simulators, such as Synthesiscarla \cite{9784832}, or are synthesized by applying algorithmic transformation of daytime images, such as Cyclecity \cite{9784832}.
+However, real-world datasets remain crucial for recording authentic lighting conditions and validating model performance under nighttime conditions, such as aforementioned ACDC \cite{ACDC}.
+This section analyzes real-life datasets, including \textit{NightDriving} \cite{NightDriving}, \textit{DarkZurich} \cite{darkzurich}, \textit{NightCity} \cite{nightcity}, while \textit{NightOwls} \cite{NightOwls} will be examined in the pedestrian detection section due to its specific focus.
+Meanwhile, glare from the sun that can cause temporary blindness and impair vision sensors \cite{Glare} is also explored by several datasets, such as Glare \cite{Glare} that will be discussed in the traffic sign detection section considering its essential focus.